Click Icon to Show on Map

 The AWS Standard is a globally-applicable framework for major water users to understand their water use and impacts, and to work collaboratively and transparently for sustainable water management within a catchment context.
 Learn More

-Developers: Alliance for Water Stewardship
+Developers: Alliance for Water Stewardship (AWS)

 This discussion paper examines the need for companies to openly acknowledge and discuss the business dependency on consumption, exploring the topic through three different product examples – cars, beef, and clothing.
 Learn More